A Simple Recipe for Language-guided Domain Generalized Segmentation: Experiments

-\textbf{Cardinality of \mc{R}.} \method uses a set of random style prompts \mc{R}, which are concatenated with the class names. \mc{R} is formed by querying ChatGPT\footnote{\url{https://chat.openai.com/}} using \texttt{$<$give me 20 prompts of 2 to 5 words describing random image styles$>$}.
-The output prompts are provided in~\cref{sec:prompts_used}. \cref{fig:ablate_card_R} shows that the cardinality $|\mc{R}|$ of $\mc{R}$ has a marginal impact on \method performance.
-Yet, the mIoU scores on \textbf{C}, \textbf{B}, \textbf{M} and \textbf{AR} are higher for $|\mc{R}|=20$ compared to $|\mc{R}|=1$ and almost equal for the other datasets.\\ The small sensitivity of the performance to the cardinality of $\mc{R}$ could be explained by two factors.
-First, mining even from a single prompt results in different variations of a style since the optimization starts from different anchor points in the latent space, as argued in~\cite{fahes2023poda}.
-Second, applying style mixing between the \textit{source} and the mined \textit{proxy} domains is the crucial factor making the network explore intermediate domains during training.\\ This does not contradict the effect of our prompt construction which leads to the best results (\cref{tab:class_name_ablation}).
+The low sensitivity of the performance to the size of $\mc{R}$ could be explained by two factors.
+First, mining even from a single prompt results in different style variations as the optimization starts from different anchor points in the latent space, as argued in~\cite{fahes2023poda}.
+Second, mixing style between the \textit{source} and the mined \textit{proxy} domains is the crucial factor making the network explore intermediate domains during training.
+This does not contradict the effect of our prompt construction which leads to the best results (\cref{tab:class_name_ablation}).

-\textbf{Local \vs global style mining.} To highlight the effect of our class-wise local style mining, we perform an ablation replacing it with global style mining.
-Specifically, the same set of \texttt{$<$random style prompt$>$} are used, though being concatenated with \texttt{$<$driving$>$} as a global description instead of local class name.
+\parag{Local \vs global style mining.} To highlight the effect of our class-wise local style mining, we perform an ablation replacing it with global style mining.
+Specifically, the same set of \texttt{$<$random\! style\! prompt$>$} are used, though being concatenated with \texttt{$<$driving$>$} as a global description instead of local class name.
 Intuitively, local style mining and mixing induces richer style variations and more contrast among patches.
-The results in~\cref{tab:global_vs_local} show the effectiveness of our local style mining and mixing strategy, bringing more than $3$ mIoU improvement on \mbox{\textbf{G} $\rightarrow$ \textbf{C}}. \\
+The results in~\cref{tab:global_vs_local} show the effectiveness of our local style mining and mixing strategy, bringing about $3$ mIoU improvement on \mbox{\texttt{G} $\rightarrow$ \texttt{C}}.